vipertooth/Notes/Lab1/Readme.md

 ## <a name="scenario">Scenario</a>

-We will create a payload that will be ran on the blue team training environment 45 minutes after the blue team powers on and starts hardening their network.
-Our goal will be to stealthly persist as many systems as possilble day one.
-Day two if we have any persistance we will start to do things to alert the blue team of your presence.
-EX: Change background, delete firewall rules and remove files.
+We were told to create a payload that will be ran on the blue team training environment 45 minutes after the blue team powers on and starts hardening their network.
+Our goal was be to stealthly persist as many systems as possilble day one.
+Day two if we still had any persistance we were to make our presence known by the defenders.(EX: Change background, delete firewall rules and remove files)

 ### Hints

-Linux 64x
+* Linux 64x
-firewall is up but systems require 80,443,53 outbound
+* firewall is up but systems require 80,443,53 outbound

 ## <a name="payload">Creating your Payload<a/>

-There is many ways to create a payload but one of the easiest is using msfvenom.
+There are many ways to create a payload but one of the easiest is by using msfvenom.
-To find a payload to use you can list all payloads with `msfvenom -l payloads`
+Finding a payload to use can be done by listing all payloads with `msfvenom -l payloads`
-We can further filter this down to fit our requirements by piping this to grep
+We can further filter this down to fit our requirements by piping this to grep.

 ```console
 root@kali:~# msfvenom -l payloads | grep linux/x64